Your shopping cart is empty.

 Feb 25, 2017

-Train 40 emerges from Tunnel #1 northbound toward Ely..
+Train 40 emerges from Tunnel #1 northbound toward Ely.

 Carrying 4.5 million passengers and tons of smelted copper between the Transcontinental Lines and the mining towns of Ely, McGill, and Ruth Nevada from 1905 until 1983, the Nevada Northern exists today as a National Historic Landmark representing one of America's best preserved original Standard Gauge Short Line Railroads.

 Throughout the year, the Nevada Northern offers a wide range of regular and themed excursions; and special activities for the vintage rail fan and curious tourist.
 A 90-minute excursion is the easiest way to ride the railway.
 The Ghost Train and the Polar Express are holiday events.
-But you can also "Be The Engineer" for a day; spend "Railroad Reality Week" learning to maintain the railroad; or take a "Star Train" for some incredible dark sky experiences.
-Recent exposure as a plot device on The Big Bang Theory television show and dark sky gazing reports on network news programs has helped build a big social footprint and brought excitement to their 2017 calendar.
-The Nevada Northern is located about four hours from Las Vegas Nevada or Salt Lake City Utah; and five hours from Reno Nevada.
+But you can also "Be The Engineer" for a day; spend "Railroad Reality Week" learning to maintain the railroad, or take a "Star Train" for some incredible dark sky experiences.
+Recent exposure as a plot device on The Big Bang Theory television show and dark sky gazing reports on network news programs have helped build a big social footprint and brought excitement to their 2017 calendar.
+The Nevada Northern is located about four hours from Las Vegas Nevada or Salt Lake City Utah, and five hours from Reno Nevada.